 Visit The Australian Workers Heritage Centre, custodians of the rich history, heritage and traditions of all working Australians.
 Within this museum styled complex, visitors can journey through exhibition space and historic work places of yesteryear- capturing the spirit of our nations' workers and where the stories of Australia's working history comes to life.

-Designed with the weary traveller in mind and offering a place for reflection, The Workers Heritage Centre is sited on over 2 hectares of beautifully landscaped gardens, complete with a bore-fed billabong of Olympic sized proportions.
-This oasis in the Outback also provides the convenience of picnic, BBQ and playground facilities with an onsite Retail Outlet.
+Designed with the weary traveller in mind and offering a place for reflection, The Australian Workers Heritage Centre is situated on over 2 hectares of beautifully landscaped gardens, complete with a bore-fed billabong of Olympic sized proportions.
+This oasis in the Outback also provides the convenience of picnic, BBQ and playground facilities with an onsite retail outlet.

 For more information, please contact The Australian Workers Heritage Centre on 07 4651 1579.

 Between the Bougainvilleas

 Between the Bougainvilleas is an award-winning heritage trail, which showcases some of Barcaldine's varied and colourful history.
 Maroon signs featuring windmill logo have been placed at significant historical sites around Barcaldine.
 Each sign gives you a brief history of the site and a photo of what originally stood at the site.
 By obtaining a booklet from the Information Centre, for a small price of $2.00 you can either walk or drive along the mapped out Heritage Trail.

 For more information, please contact the Barcaldine Tourist Information Centre on 07 4651 1724 .